East Central London Cycle Network: reviews, transport planning and landscape architecture

 My experience as a London cycle commuter

 After becoming a London commuter in 1973 I read about Cycle to Work Week (now Bike Week).
 The hour-long walk-and-train journey seemed un-cyclable but I decided to give it a go, riding from Wimbledon to Baker Street.
+Back in those days, the only kind of cycles were the ones you needed to pedal fast and strong.
+And phew, an hour of that can get exhausting!
+Fast-forward to the present – with the electric bike option, trails might not seem as grueling as before.
 There were few other cyclists, the traffic was terrible and the air choked me – but I loved it.
 The weather was beautiful and I’ve now been cycling in London for 45 years, in wind, sun, rain, snow, fog and floods.

 My first experience of a signposted cycle route was in the early 80s.
 I was riding along the A2, as usual, and noticed a sign to what is now London Cycle Network Route 2.
 So I turned off, got lost 6 times, fell off my bike and ended up at the Elephant and Castle instead of Westminster Bridge.
 There was no cycling infrastructure at all and the route was longer, slower and more dangerous than riding on the A2.
 This absurd and tokenist approach to London cycle planning continued until the first of the 2015 cycle superhighways opened some 40 years later.
 After using many of the routes shown on the above map I revisited them and produced a set of videos: